Garden city: the age of urban farming

 The rooftop of the MCEC’s Siddeley Street car park is also being transformed into “Melbourne Skyfarm”.
 This 2000sqm space is being developed to become an urban farm, cafe and education centre.
 Condon, one of Skyfarm’s directors, originally approached the MCEC to see if they might be interested in the idea.

 “We were really keen to pursue it,” Ferrier says.
-“It aligns closely with our own values in terms of local food production and supplementing our menu.
-Obviously, a lot has changed since COVID.
-But by the end of this year, Skyfarm would like to open an interim garden to produce food.
-We can donate this to local food rescue organisations such as OzHarvest.”
+“It aligns closely with our own values in terms of local food production and supplementing our menu.”

-Once completed, Skyfarm visitors will be able to tour the farm and orchard.
+Skyfarm visitors can tour the farm and orchard.
 You can sample honey from working beehives, eat at the cafe, have a drink on the deck, hire event spaces, attend classes at the environmental education centre or just enjoy the kids’ playground.
 Essentially, it’s a little piece of the country right in the heart of Melbourne’s CBD.

 Welcome to my virtual garden

 Also located physically in Melbourne, but reaching much further thanks to the internet, is Farmwall.
-The start-up designs sustainable products, technologies and experiences that allow people to embrace food production, no matter where they live.
+They design sustainable products, technologies and experiences that allow people to embrace food production, no matter where they live.

 As well as selling grow kits that can produce food in the smallest unit, Farmwall also has an online platform.
 Ecosytem by Farmwall has created a virtual community garden made up of legions of passionate urban food producers who want to learn, grow and share knowledge.